+Modifications have not compromised the effectiveness of the suppression system, including by adding additional hazards/combustible loading to the protected area, or by creating areas that are shielded from the suppressions system.

+Hangers and seismic braces are not damaged or loose.

+Where required, active components fail safe (e.g., gas isolation valves fail shut).

+The inspectors should confirm that:

-ater supply control valves are open and the water supply and pumping capability is operable and capable of supplying the water supply demand of the system.
+Water supply control valves are locked open or monitored and the water supply and pumping capability is operable and capable of supplying the water supply demand of the system.
+E.g., pumps provide the required pressures and flow rates, tanks and piping can supply the required volume and flow rate of water for both fixed sprinklers and fire hoses operating concurrently (or other worst case demand).

-he system provides adequate water spray/sprinkler coverage for the in situ hazard the system is protecting.prinkler heads and nozzles are not missing, not the wrong type, and are not obstructed by major overhead equipment (e.g., ventilation ducts). minimum clear space below the sprinkler deflector .dequate drainage is provided in areas protected by water suppression systems.
+The system provides adequate water spray/sprinkler coverage for the in situ hazard the system is protecting (See NFPA 13 for guidance).

+Sprinkler heads and nozzles are not leaking, not missing, not the wrong type, and are not obstructed by major overhead equipment (e.g., ventilation ducts, storage racks, mezzanines), damaged, painted, corroded, etc. or installed the wrong way.
+The required minimum clear space below the sprinkler deflector (e.g., 18 inches) and other sprinkler spacing and installation requirements are maintained.
+(Review the vendor manual for the sprinkler heads, and design/installation information for the sprinkler system)

+Adequate drainage is provided in areas protected by water suppression systems.
 Verify that a protected room or area has a proper floor drainage system (floor drains are not restricted with debris, plugged, or blanked off) in areas where either water-based fixed suppression systems or manual fire brigade hose streams are expected.
-Determine whether these fire suppression activities could impact operation of critical equipment safety controls (e.g., sprinkler-caused flooding of other safety controls).
+Determine whether these fire suppression activities could impact operation of critical equipment safety controls (e.g., sprinkler-caused flooding of other safety controls) (the presence of water in the area due to firefighting and its impact on NCS is covered in Inspection Procedure 88015, “Nuclear Criticality Safety”).

-odifications to the sprinkler system (e. additional sprinklers to cover an additional hazard) do not degrade the hydraulic performance of the original designed system.
-(Review hydraulic analysis of modification.)r
+Modifications to the sprinkler system (e.g., additional sprinklers to cover an additional hazard) do not degrade the hydraulic performance of the original designed system.
+(Review hydraulic analysis of modification.)

+The system is able to function in freezing weather.

+Any foaming agents used are appropriate for the hazard, stored, tested, mixed, and applied in accordance with applicable NFPA and vendor manual requirements.
+(See NFPA 11 and 16)

-gaseous systems (e.g., CO2, clean agent, inert gas) are credited, the inspectors should confirm that:
+Where gaseous systems (e.g., CO2, clean agent, inert gas) are credited, the inspectors should confirm that:

+The gaseous suppression system (e.g., CO2, FM200) is able to supply the required amount of agent to extinguish the fire is it credited for (different fires require different agents and concentrations to extinguish).

+Nozzles are not missing, misaligned, obstructed, or blocked by plant equipment such that gas dispersal would be significantly impeded. (e.g., for local application systems the nozzles must be pointed at the hazard)

+The suppression agent charge pressure is within the normal band, control system actuation supply valves are open, main supply valves are open and the system is in the appropriate standby mode.

+Suppression agent storage containers are free of corrosion and the containers are properly fastened and secured.

-he gaseous suppression system (e.g., CO2) ozzles are not missing, obstructed, or blocked by plant equipment such that gas dispersal would be significantly impeded.he suppression agent charge pressure is within the normal band, control system actuation supply valves are open, main supply valves are open and the system is in the appropriate standby mode.For total flooding systems, room enclosure’s ability to maintain the required gas concentration for the required length of time is not degraded (e.g., worn-out fire door weather stripping, minimal penetration seal degradation or minor cracks, no ventilation system isolation, removed or missing dampers), or more leakage paths than originally tested so that open penetrations will not hinder the performance of the system.
+For total flooding systems, confirm the room enclosure’s ability to maintain the required gas concentration for the required length of time is not degraded (e.g., worn-out fire door weather stripping, minimal penetration seal degradation or minor cracks, no ventilation system isolation, removed or missing dampers), or more leakage paths than originally tested so that open penetrations will not hinder the performance of the system.